 LIGHT/SUN EXPOSURE Full to part sun.
-USDA HARDINESS ZONES Winter hardy in-ground in zones 9-10.
-In zones 3 to 8, we recommend planting in a container so you can move the plant indoors before the first frost.
+USDA HARDINESS ZONES Winter hardy in-ground in zone 10.
+In zones 3 to 9, we recommend planting in a container so you can move the plant indoors before the first frost.
 PLANT TYPE Annual.
 PLANTING DISTANCE IN-GROUND At least 12 inches apart.
 CONTAINER SIZE One plant per 12-inch or larger container.
-MATURE HEIGHT / SPREAD 12 to 36 inches tall with a 12 to 24 inch spread.
-BLOOM TIME Fall.
+MATURE HEIGHT / SPREAD Chocolate Soldier: 12 to 36 inches tall with a 24 to 36 inch spread.
+Flapjack: 12 to 30 inches tall with an 8 to 18 inch spread.
+BLOOM TIME Late spring to summer.
 FACTS OF NOTE Heat and drought tolerant.
 Great for containers.
 Fun and easy to grow.